moorepants/learn-multibody-dynamics/visualization.rst

    TB[3, :3] = sm.transpose(Bo.pos_from(O).to_matrix(N))
    TB

-Lastly, we will introduce a sphere to show the location of point :math:`Q`.
+Lastly, we will introduce a sphere mesh to show the location of point :math:`Q`.
 We can choose any reference frame because a sphere looks the same from all directions, but I choose to use the :math:`B` frame here since we describe the point as sliding along the rod :math:`B`.
-This choice will play a role in making the local coordinate axes visualize a bit better.
+This choice will play a role in making the local coordinate axes visualize a bit better in the final animations.

 .. jupyter-execute::